NicolasAnquetil/ExperimentalStuff/src/arXiv.package/ArXHandler.class/README.md

 Commands:
-  importMessage <file.mbox> -- Imports given mbox file into DB (outputs a backup of the DB) importWithKey <file.mbox> <collection> -- Imports given mbox file into DB listKeywords -- list all indexing key words in the DB listArticles -- list all indexed articles in the DB searchKeyword <keyword> -- search articles indexed with a given keyword
+  importMessage <file.mbox> -- Imports given mbox file into DB (outputs a backup of the DB) importWithKey <file.mbox> <key> -- Imports given mbox file into DB zotero <file.mbox> <collection> -- Imports given mbox file into Zotero collection listKeywords -- list all indexing key words in the DB listArticles -- list all indexed articles in the DB searchKeyword <keyword> -- search articles indexed with a given keyword